espocrm/documentation/docs/development/link-multiple-with-primary.md

 # Link Multiple field with Primary

-Sometimes you have `hasMany` relationship and need to have an ability to select primary record among related ones.
-As example, `Contacts` field of Case entity.
+Sometimes you have a *hasMany* relationship and need to have the ability to a select primary record among related ones.
+As example, a *Contacts* field of the *Case* entity.

->Need to create `contacts` linkMultiple field with a primary for our custom entity `Stock`.
+>Need to create a `contacts` linkMultiple field with a primary for our custom entity *Stock*.
 >

 ### Step 1